Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Abstract

 \section{Abstract}

-Knowledge editing has emerged as a lightweight alternative to retraining for correcting or injecting specific facts in large language models (LLMs).
+Knowledge editing (KE) offers a lightweight alternative to retraining for updating large language models (LLMs).
 Meanwhile, fine-tuning remains the default operation for adapting LLMs to new domains and tasks.
 Despite their widespread adoption, these two post-training interventions have been studied in isolation, leaving open a crucial question: if we fine-tune an edited model, do the edits survive?
-This question is motivated by two practical scenarios: removing covert or malicious edits, and preserving beneficial edits.
-If fine-tuning impairs edits (Fig.~\ref{fig:teaser}), current KE methods become less useful, as every fine-tuned model would require re-editing, which significantly increases the cost; if edits persist, fine-tuned models risk propagating hidden malicious edits, raising serious safety concerns.
-To this end, we systematically quantify edit decay after fine-tuning, investigating how fine-tuning affects knowledge editing.
-Our results show that edits decay after fine-tuning, with survival varying across configurations, e.g., AlphaEdit edits decay more than MEMIT edits.
-Further, we find that fine-tuning edited layers only can effectively remove edits, though at a slight cost to downstream performance.
-Surprisingly, fine-tuning non-edited layers impairs more edits than full fine-tuning.
-Overall, our study establishes empirical baselines and actionable strategies for integrating knowledge editing with fine-tuning, and underscores that evaluating model editing requires considering the full LLM application pipeline.
+This question is motivated by practical objectives: removing covert or malicious edits, and preserving beneficial edits.
+If fine-tuning impairs edits (Fig.~\ref{fig:teaser}), current KE methods become less efficient, as a newly fine-tuned model requires re-editing; if edits persist, fine-tuned models risk propagating hidden malicious edits, raising serious safety concerns.
+To this end, we systematically quantify edit decay after fine-tuning across 254 experimental configurations.
+Our results show that in general, edits decay substantially after subsequent fine-tuning.
+AlphaEdit exhibits the greatest decay on the zsRE benchmark when applied to GPT-J, where $25.27\%$ of previously successful edits become unsuccessful after fine-tuning.
+We further find that fine-tuning only the edited layers is sufficient to effectively remove edits, while incurring only modest degradation in downstream performance.
+Surprisingly, fine-tuning non-edited layers leads to greater edit decay than all-layer fine-tuning.
+Besides, our activation space analysis reveals that fine-tuning produces a larger and more coherent representational shift, both in magnitude and direction, than KE.
+Overall, our study underscores the necessity of evaluating KE within the broader LLM application pipeline.
+Our code and results are available at \texttt{https://github.com/Cheng-Yinjie/edit\_decay\_KDD}.